Its genus dates back to the Cretaceous period – 113 million years ago

 The Tarpon is a popular game fish that is prized not for its flesh but for its vigor upon being captured.

-The tarpon, also known as the silver king, silverfish, silver sides, and sabalo, is a versatile fish that lives mostly in oceans but also in freshwater areas, including rivers and marshes.
+The tarpon fish, also known as the silver king, silverfish, silver sides, and sabalo, is a versatile fish that lives mostly in oceans but also in freshwater areas, including rivers and marshes.
 Consisting of two species, the Atlantic tarpon, and the Pacific tarpon, it is a popular game fish that is prized not for its flesh but for its vigor upon being captured.
-Protected by extensive regulations, the tarpon is classified as Vulnerable by the IUCN.
+Protected by extensive regulations, the tarpon fish is classified as Vulnerable by the IUCN.

 5 Incredible Tarpon Facts!